Arseni10Lk/Natural-selection-simulator/ReadMe.md

 Short-term:
 Feature name | Description
 -----|---------
-Adding sensing radius for organisms | This will serve as basis for adding mutations in the future.
-Also, create slightly more intelligent behaviour for the organisms.
+Adding mutations | A major update, will be in v.
+0.5.0